hukai916/sikiclass/README.md

 Nextflow implements a caching mechanism that stores all intermediate and final results in the "./work/" directory.
 By default, files in the "./results/" are symbolic links to that in the "./work/".
 To switch from `symlink` to `copy`, use `publish_dir_mode = copy` argument.
 Below summarizes the main contents of each result folder.

-- Subfolder: 00_stat
+### 00_stat
-This directory contains summary tables generated using results from step 1-4.
+This directory contains summary tables generated using the results of steps 1-4:

-* `fq_class_ratios.tsv`: Count fractions for each read class.
+* `fq_class_ratios.tsv`: Provides the count fractions of each read class for each sample.
-* `precise_tag_snp_fraction.tsv`: Count fractions for different base species at given SNP site for "precise tag" reads.
+* `precise_tag_snp_fraction.tsv`: Provides the count fractions of different base species at given SNP site for "precise tag" reads for each sample.
-* `no_tag_indel_size_distribution.tsv`: INDEL size distribution for "no tag" reads.
+* `no_tag_indel_size_distribution.tsv`: Shows the distribution of INDEL sizes for "no tag" reads.
-* `no_tag_indel_size_location_to_pam`: INDEL size and location to PAM site for "no tag" reads for each sample.
+* `no_tag_indel_size_location_to_pam`: Lists the INDEL size and their locations relative to the PAM site for "no tag" reads for each sample.

-- Subfolder: 01_classify_tag
+### 01_classify_tag
-This directory contains fastq files falling under each class determined by tag occurrence.
+This directory contains fastq files categorized based on tag occurrence:

-* `01a_no_tag`: Fastq file for reads with "no tag" for each sample.
+* `01a_no_tag`: Fastq file for reads classified as having "no tag" for each sample.
-* `01b_single_tag`: Fastq file for reads with "single tag" for each sample.
+* `01b_single_tag`: Fastq file for reads classified as having "single tag" for each sample.
-* `01c_multiple_tag`: Fastq file for reads with "multiple tag" for each sample.
+* `01c_multiple_tag`: Fastq file for reads classified as having "multiple tag" for each sample.
-* `01d_any_tag`: Fastq file for reads with "any tag" for each sample (union of 01b and 01c).
+* `01d_any_tag`: Fastq file for reads classified as having "any tag" for each sample (a union of 01b and 01c).
 * `01e_tmp_fasta`: Intermediate fasta file.
-* `01f_tmp_bam`: Intermedaite BAM (bwa) file.
+* `01f_tmp_bam`: Intermedaite BAM file (from BWA).

-- Subfolder: 02_classify_single_tag
+### 02_classify_single_tag
-This directory contains fastq files falling under each class determined by INDEL occurrence for "single tag" reads.
+This directory contains fastq files categorized based on INDEL occurrence for "single tag" reads.

 * `02a_precise_tag`: Fastq file for reads with "precise tag" for each sample.
-* `02a_precise_tag_snp_wt`: Fastq file for reads with "precise tag" that also contain WT base at given SNP site for each sample.
+* `02a_precise_tag_snp_wt`: Fastq file for reads classified as having "precise tag" that also contain WT base at given SNP site for each sample.
-* `02a_precise_tag_snp_mut`: Fastq file for reads with "precise tag" that also contain mutant base at given SNP site for each sample.
+* `02a_precise_tag_snp_mut`: Fastq file for reads classified as having "precise tag" that also contain mutant base at given SNP site for each sample.
-* `02b_5indel`: Fastq file for reads with "INDELs in 5' region" for each sample.
+* `02b_5indel`: Fastq file for reads classified as having "INDELs in 5' region" for each sample.
-* `02c_3indel`: Fastq file for reads with "INDELs in 3' region" for each sample.
+* `02c_3indel`: Fastq file for reads classified as having "INDELs in 3' region" for each sample.
-* `02d_any_indel`: Fastq file for reads with "INDELs in any region" for each sample.
+* `02d_any_indel`: Fastq file for reads classified as having "INDELs in any region" for each sample.
-* `02e_tmp_bam`: Intermedaite BAM (minimap2) file.
+* `02e_tmp_bam`: Intermedaite BAM file (from minimap2).
-* `02f_tmp_indel_pos`: Intermedaite INDEL size and location file for each sample.
+* `02f_tmp_indel_pos`: Intermedaite file containing INDEL size and location information for each sample.

-- Subfolder: 03_classify_no_tag
+### 03_classify_no_tag
-This directory contains fastq files falling under each class determined by INDEL occurrence for "no tag" reads.
+This directory contains fastq files categorized based on INDEL occurrence for "no tag" reads.

 * `03a_indel`: Fastq file for reads with "no tag" for each sample.
-* `03b_deletion`: Fastq file for reads with "deletions in any region" for each sample.
+* `03b_deletion`: Fastq file for reads classified as having "deletions in any region" for each sample.
-* `03c_insertion`: Fastq file for reads with "insertions in any region" for each sample.
+* `03c_insertion`: Fastq file for reads classified as having "insertions in any region" for each sample.
-* `03d_tmp_bam`: Intermedaite BAM (minimap2) file.
+* `03d_tmp_bam`: Intermedaite BAM file (from minimap2).
-* `03e_tmp_indel_pos`: Intermedaite INDEL size and location file for each sample.
+* `03e_tmp_indel_pos`: Intermedaite file containing INDEL size and location information for each sample.

 ## Credits

-sikiclass was originally designed and written by Kai Hu, Nathan Lawson, and Julie Zhu.
+**sikiclass** was originally designed and written by Kai Hu, Nathan Lawson, and Julie Zhu.

 ## Contributions and Support